AlexChavezz/blog/README.md

 - Brief Introduccion to mongoDB atlas 02/10/2023
 - Permissions management in Linux 01/12/2023
 - Node.js deployment in azure app services 02/18/2023
+- Introduction to mongoDB sell and mongo atlas